AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/review-manage-tasks-review-dashboard.md

     The Review Dashboard displays the details about the review task such as the task name, who started the review, date when the review was started, due date, status, number of new comments that have not been accepted or rejected by the author, and name of reviewers.
 The tasks are listed in the order of newly created tasks to older tasks.

     In the Review dashboard, the **Status** field can show one of the following values:
-    - **In Progress**: This indicates that the review is still on-ongoing.
+    - **In Progress**: This indicates that the review is still on-going.
     - **Closed**: This indicates that the review task has been completed.

     >[!NOTE]